YoushanZhang/Transfer-Learning/Code/Deep/DSGK/README.md

 If you find it is helpful, please cite it as:

 `
 Zhang, Youshan, and Brian D. Davison.
 (2021).
-Deep Spherical Manifold Gaussian Kernel for Unsupervised Domain Adaptation.
-In 2021 IEEE/CVF Conference on Computer Vision and Pattern Recognition Workshops (CVPRW).
+Deep Least Squares Alignment for Unsupervised Domain Adaptation.
+In 32nd British Machine Vision Conference (BMVC).
 `